SandeepanMahapatra/FDI-Analysis/README.md

 # FDI-Analysis
-This is dedicated to the work done for the analysis of FDI in India
+This repository is dedicated to the work done for the analysis of FDI in India.